Dynamic Youth Award Frequently Asked Questions

 Peer assessment is widely recognised as a rich form of quality assurance as peers are well-placed to provide relevant and direct information.
 Furthermore, by being part of a peer group responsible for one-another's work, peers develop social and emotional competences as well as gain knowledge, skills, attitudes and confidence.
 Our Awards are individualised, so who is better to determine whether or not targets are being met than that young person's peers?

-Higher education establishments and employers are looking for young people to demonstrate how they will take the initiative for their studies, or for their job.
-Dynamic Youth Awards encourage young people to take on responsibility and work from their own initiative.
-Dynamic Youth Awards recognise the responsibility level a young person puts into their challenge, possibly in a variety of settings.
+Employers and colleges are looking for young people to demonstrate how they will take the initiative in their studies or job.
+Dynamic Youth Awards encourage young people to take on responsibility and work both on their own and with others.

-When a young person receives their Award they get to keep their evidence, which can then be shown off at interviews.
+When a young person receives their award they keep the challenge sheet and evidence, which can then be presented at interviews.

 Have we missed something?
 If there's a question you think we should add to this list, please email the Awards team and let us know.
 You can send suggestions to email@example.com